sauravraghuvanshi/azure-docs-powershell/Az/Az.DedicatedHsm/New-AzDedicatedHsm.md

 hsm-n7wfxi Succeeded          SafeNet Luna Network HSM A790 eastus
 ```

 This command creates a Dedicated HSM into an existing virtual network.
+Defalut value `SafteNet Luna Network HSM 790` is the only `sku` for the existing service.
+More details reference Azure Dedicated HSM documents.

 **NOTE:** Currently `New-AzDedicatedHsm` has a limitation that it returns before the HSM is fully provisioned on Azure.
 Therefore after creating a new HSM, please query its state by `Get-AzDedicatedHsm` and make sure its `Provisioning State` is `Succeeded` before using it.